 This charter was developed in accordance with the Eclipse Foundation Development Process and will outline the mission, scope, organization, and development process for the Eclipse PolarSys Top-level Project.
 This document extends the Eclipse Standard Top-Level Charter 1.2, and includes the required content and overrides which follow.
 It is anticipated that as the standard charter is updated, this charter will incorporate the changes and make adjustments as seen fit by the PMC, and with approval from the EMO and board of directors.

 Due to its strong emphasis on safety, reliability and quality, the development of embedded and critical systems is based since the beginning of its history on numerous software tools.
 But while the life cycle of critical and embedded systems goes from 10 years up to 80 years in the case of aircraft, the tools frequently become obsolete or disappear after less than 15, 10 or even 5 years.
-Polarsys has been created to take advantage of open source to bridge this gap and to foster innovation in this domain.
-The mission of the Polarsys Top-Level Project is therefore to host the open source assets of Polarsys.
+The Eclipse PolarSys Top-level Project exists to take advantage of open source to bridge this gap and to foster innovation in this domain.

 - Modeling - systems, hardware and software